Wednesday, July 14, 2021

 Conversely, if we move further away from these gender extremes we often find the opposite to be the case.
 The geek or nerd isn't the most athletic or socially outgoing, but he can ace the maths test and program a computer.
 Again, we're talking in stereotypes here, but generally speaking scientists and academics tend not to be hulking musclebound alpha males, nor dollish wide-hipped females.
 Likewise in the creative arts people tend to be closer on the spectrum to the androgynous middle.
 Think people like David Bowie or Lady Gaga.

 So we seem to have this trade off.
 With people that are more androgynous having a harder time socially, especially when it comes to sexual relations, yet being rewarded with a richer intellectual or creative ability.
-Perhaps in part due to the fact that their personalities aren't as skewered by this pull of sexual dimorphism.
+Perhaps in part due to the fact that their personalities aren't as skewed by this pull of sexual dimorphism.
 Giving rise to a better balance between the female and male traits, and therefore a more nuanced mental capacity.

 For the majority of people the balance between such things is no doubt something close to the median for their particular sex.
 However, for those that are born on or close to the borderline between the sexes the negative aspects are obviously going to be especially impactful, and it's little wonder people would not want to find themselves in this position.
 Having to navigate a love life and a social life from this undefined vantage point.